Liquids Take The Shape Of Their

 Surface Tension: A Liquid's Protective Layer

 Another important concept related to the behavior of liquids is surface tension.
-At the surface of a liquid, molecules experience a net inward force due to the attractive forces from their neighboring molecules.
+Consider this: at the surface of a liquid, molecules experience a net inward force due to the attractive forces from their neighboring molecules.
 This creates a sort of "skin" on the surface, minimizing the surface area and making the surface behave like a stretched elastic membrane.
 This is why some insects can walk on water – their weight is insufficient to break the surface tension.

 Viscosity and Flow: Resistance to Change